YukkiTimmy/Tilemap2Tileset/README.md

 # >----Todo----<

-1. A offset setting that lets you choose the start position

-2. A spacing setting that lets you choose a spacing between every tile, so that you could have a 1px thick grid
+1. A spacing setting that lets you choose a spacing between every tile, so that you could have a 1px thick grid

-3. A sorting algorithm that prints similar looking images next to each other, so you have a nicer looking tileset (basic implementatin done WIP)

-4. Isometric Mode that prints out isometric tiles
+2. Isometric Mode that prints out isometric tiles

-5. HTML5/Mac/Linux support
+3. HTML5 support

 I am very thankful for all your feedback and suggestions!